 Our qualified and experienced staff work in partnership with you to promote your child’s wellbeing and happiness.
 Happy children are naturally learning and developing while engaging in everything around them.

 As children develop at different rates and at different times, they are all unique and we consider these individual needs in all our planning.
 We aim to make your child feel safe and secure, inspire them to be inquisitive about the world and also have the skills to communicate well with others.

-There are currently two light and airy Pre-School classrooms, each with a room leader and a team of Early Years practitioners.
 Group sizes vary according to the sessions and activity but typically range from 8 to 16 children.
 Our youngest children have a ratio of 1:3 and as they get older the ratios change to 1:6 and 1:8.

 We also have specialist teachers for PE, swimming, woodland, music and art.

 Early Years Curriculum

 Vocabulary use in speech and written work is particularly strong from EYFS through to senior pupils. – Independent Schools Inspectorate